erikkvietelaitis/COS40005-Intrusion-Detection-System/README.md

 #### Logs and Understaing the Logs

-The log file will be lo9cated at
+The log file will be located at

 ```
 /var/log/Chromia.log